hofmanniac/hofmanniac.github.io/_writing/snippets/jovan.md

 “I can’t sleep tonight, Koria.
 A boy has entered into shadow and needs the Raga.”

 “Where will you find Raga this time of night?”
 Her voice was angry.
-“The sentries are surly inside by now, and you are too old to be wandering out alone.”
+“The sentries are surely inside by now, and you are too old to be wandering out alone.”

 Jovan looked briefly down at the dirt floor.
 Had it been twenty years?
 It seemed like only yesterday.
 The burning.
 The barking and biting.
 He knew not to venture out alone at night anymore, past the city borders, into the great dark trees where unspeakable beasts hunted.
 He looked at the scar on his leg, then to his disfigured hand.